 When your security is breached, what happens?
 Are you able to detect it?
 For many organizations, this can be a challenge because of the shortage of security expertise in the marketplace.
 Globally, more than 3.43 million cybersecurity positions were unable to be filled in 2022.
 Your security system needs to identify when something is wrong, so you can take action to minimize the impact.
 Threat actors use automated systems to attack, so you have to watch your environment constantly or have a third party do it for you.

 Every effective cloud security strategy includes a plan of action.
 You have to assume a breach will occur at some point.
 As a result, you need a documented plan with defined roles and responsibilities — including names of specific departments and individuals — so everyone in the organization knows what is expected of them to minimize the impact and return to normal business operations.
 The plan should also be tested, reviewed and updated at least once a year.

 Cloud security is a shared responsibility between you and your cloud provider.
 To develop a cloud security strategy that will protect your organization, it’s important that you understand where the provider stops and where your responsibility begins.

-Alert Logic is a managed detection and response (MDR) provider.
-Our security experts, data scientists, vulnerability researchers, and 24/7 monitoring capability can help you proactively identify vulnerabilities and root out bad actors so you can deliver the best protection possible for your organization’s applications and data.
+Fortra’s Alert Logic is a managed detection and response (MDR) solution provider.
+Our security experts, data scientists, vulnerability researchers, and 24/7 monitoring capability can help you proactively identify vulnerabilities and root out threat actors so you can deliver the best protection possible for your organization’s applications and data.